 With a little bit of menu navigation, we can try force resetting the Samsung Keyboard.
 This solution is likely to resolve the problem since it goes directly to the affected app.
 Follow these instructions carefully to reset your Samsung keyboard:

-- Go to General management.
+- From your Settings menu, go to General management.

 - Select Samsung Keyboard settings.